Peugeot moves closer to Dongfeng deal as sales sag

 In a blow to Chairman Thierry Peugeot, who had championed an alternative plan, the board agreed in principle to a capital increase that would see the Chinese state-owned carmaker and French government acquire minority stakes and the family cede control, sources familiar with the matter said on Monday.

-Peugeot confirmed in a statement that it was looking to raise 3 billion euros (2.4 billion pounds) in a deal with Dongfeng, after unveiling a further 4.9 percent decline in global vehicle deliveries for 2013 earlier on Monday.
+Peugeot executives declined to comment on the Dongfeng negotiations as they unveiled a further 4.9 percent decline in global vehicle deliveries for 2013.

-The French government would subscribe to the share issue "on the same terms and conditions as Dongfeng", Peugeot said, an assertation later confirmed in a joint statement from French Finance Minister Pierre Moscovici and Industry Minister Arnaud Montebourg.

-The company's shares fell 11 percent on news of the board decision to press ahead with the planned deal, which would dilute existing shareholders.
+The company's shares fell as much as 9.8 percent on news of the board decision to press ahead with the planned deal, which includes the issue of 3 billion euros ($4.1 billion) in new stock that would dilute existing shareholders.

 "We're sceptical about this kind of plan - a very dilutive capital increase for a weak industrial project," said Florent Couvreur, a Paris-based analyst with CM-CIC Securities.